qxb3/aspl/README.md

 # aspl - A Simple Programming Language

 **aspl** is a simple, intuitive programming language inspired by the Bash shell and Unix command-like systems.
-It is designed to streamline scripting tasks and command execution with a syntax that feels familiar to those accustomed to Unix environments.

 ## Language